Not every small business needs a $500/month data room. Here's what you actually need, how to evaluate it, and which tools make sense at each stage.

 Worth knowing

 Enterprise data room vendors will sell you everything.
-Here's what small businesses and startups actually use.
+Here's what small businesses actually use.

 Most small businesses need the top five features.
 If you're running an M&A process, add NDA gating, watermarking, and audit logs to your requirements list.